Parallel Tokenizers: Rethinking Encoder Models' Vocabulary Design in Cross-Lingual Transfer of Low-Resource Languages: Results and Analysis

 \subsection{Continual Pre-Training Experiments}

-We perform continual pretraining (CPT) from mBERT by adapting its vocabulary and tokenizer to our parallel setup.
+We perform continual pretraining (CPT) from mBERT~\cite{devlin-etal-2019-bert} by adapting its vocabulary and tokenizer to our parallel setup.
 Newly introduced token embeddings are initialized by averaging the mBERT embeddings of their constituent subwords, as determined by the original mBERT tokenizer~\cite{koto-etal-2021-indobertweet}.
-Unlike pretraining from scratch, this approach retains all mBERT parameters while updating the token embedding layer to accommodate the new vocabularies.
+Unlike pretraining from scratch, this approach retains all mBERT parameters while updating the token embedding layer to accommodate the new vocabulary.
 In \textit{Single-13L}, each token in the new vocabulary is mapped to its corresponding English subwords in mBERT, and its embedding is initialized by averaging the associated subword embeddings.
 In \textit{Parallel-13L}, each token is tokenized into subwords across all 13 languages, and its embedding is initialized by averaging the pooled subword embeddings across languages.

-Table~\ref{tab:cpt_vs_scratch} shows that \textit{Single-13L} and \textit{Parallel-13L} achieve similar performance under continual pretraining (CPT).
-However, as detailed in Appendix~\ref{sec:apdx_cpt_representation_similarity}, our method yields stronger cross-lingual alignment, languages cluster by meaning rather than family, and bitext mining confirms more consistent representations.
+Table~\ref{tab:cpt_vs_scratch} shows that \textit{Single-13L} and \textit{Parallel-13L} achieve similar sequence classification performance under continual pretraining (CPT), and both outperform the original mBERT when it is fine-tuned directly without CPT.
+However, our method yields stronger cross-lingual alignment (see Figure~\ref{fig:pca_flores_cpt} in Appendix~\ref{sec:apdx_cpt_representation_similarity}), and bitext mining benchmarking confirms more consistent representations than the baselines.
 This indicates that even when task scores converge, \textit{Parallel-13L} maintains a structural advantage in preserving cross-lingual coherence.